rcbops/rpc-openstack/RELEASING.md

 ```

 ## Other versions
-The calculation of next tag currently only work for patch and rc>1.
+The calculation of next tag currently only work for patch releases and rc>1.
 In certain cases, you'll want to specify the version number that will be used
 for the next development cycle (Remember you'd still need to be in the proper branch)
 You may issue this: